-- About 2 ounces pastry dough (if using frozen dough, toss it in the fridge the day before to thaw)
+- About 2 ounces pastry dough or puff pastry (if using frozen dough, toss it in the fridge the night before to thaw)

 - 1 large egg